 CNC Controllers Information

 CNC controllers are computer numerically controlled (CNC) devices that control machines and processes.
 They provide capabilities ranging from simple point-to-point linear control to highly complex algorithms with multiple axes of control.
 CNC controllers are used to retrofit many types of machine shop equipment.
 Examples include horizontal mills, vertical mills, lathes and turning centers, grinders, electro discharge machining (EDM) equipment, torch tables, automatic welding machines, and inspection equipment.
 Some CNC controllers include machine retrofit kits for converting a manual machine to a CNC machine.
 These kits include common components such as software, cabling, and one or more signal generators, controllers, and motors.
 Servo motors can be precisely controlled and use motor position feedback via encoders or resolvers.
-Stepper motors provide incremental motion (steps) in response to pulses of current which alternately change the polarity of the stator poles.
+Stepper motors provide incremental motion (steps) in response to pulses of current that alternately change the polarity of the stator poles.

 Specifications for CNC controllers include number of axes, configuration, and features.
 Some CNC controllers are configured as computer boards.
 Others are housed in stand-alone cabinets.
 Desktop controllers allow machine operators to control equipment and processes from separate, nearby offices.
 Rack-mounted CNC controllers have tabs for mounting controller components on vertical rails inside a standard rack.
 Pendant controllers hang from an arm attached to the machine.
 Pedestal controllers sit on top of an arm attached to the machine.
 Products with integral displays, touch screens, key pads or touch pads are also available.
 Features for CNC controllers include alarms and event monitoring, diskette or floppy storage, tape storage, zip disk storage, multi-program storage, and simultaneous control.
 CNC controllers may also include tape readers, behind tape readers (BTR), and self-diagnostic features.